 Recently, a YouTube star with a large following of young viewers posted a video that contained graphic and insensitive footage related to suicide.
 This received wide media coverage.
 He has since removed the video and posted an apology; however, we know that this video (and coverage of the video) has had an impact on many people and has raised some very important issues.
 Given his young audience, we also know that many parents may want to address these issues in age-appropriate ways with their children.
-These aren’t easy discussions and there are many aspects to them, but we’ve compiled some information, talking points, and resources to help:
+These aren’t easy discussions and there are many aspects to them, but we’ve compiled some information, talking points, and resources on our website and also here below:

 Addressing the video itself: